MicrosoftDocs/Contribute/Contribute/how-to-write-links.md

 ms.custom: external-contributor-guide
 ---
 # Using links in documentation

-> [!NOTE]
+This article describes how to use hyperlinks from pages hosted at docs.microsoft.com.
+Links are easy to add into markdown with a few varying conventions.
+Links point users to content in the same page, point off into other neighboring pages, or point to external sites and URLs.

-> Open Publishing Services (OPS) implements DocFX Flavored Markdown (DFM), which is highly compatible with GitHub Flavored Markdown (GFM).
-DFM adds some functionality through Markdown extensions.
-As such, selected articles from the full OPS Authoring Guide are included in this guide for reference.
-(See "DFM and Markdown extensions" in the table of contents.)
+The docs.microsoft.com site backend uses Open Publishing Services (OPS) which implements DocFX Flavored Markdown (DFM).
+DFM is highly compatible with GitHub Flavored Markdown (GFM), and DFM adds additional functionality through Markdown extensions.

 > [!IMPORTANT]
 > All links must be secure (`https` vs `http`) whenever the target supports it (which the vast majority should).